surpher/PactSwift/README.md

 ### Set PactSwift as a Swift Package

+Use the available PactSwift version number.

+If you live dangerously, use `main` as the branch (not recommended) to always use the latest changes in PactSwift framework.

 <img src="Documentation/images/05-swift-package.png" width="600" alt="swift package" />

-### Define a Build Step Run Script
+### Set up a Build Phase - Run Script

+PactSwift framework will build it's `libpact_mock_server.a` binary from Rust source code.
+In order to do that, you need to set up a Build Phase to build it using the script provided in the PactSwift framework's repository (`./Scripts/BuildPhases/build-spm-dependency`).

-Set write permissions for Xcode to replace the fake binaries with the one compiled by your machine.
+Set write permissions for Xcode to replace the existing fake binaries (in `./Resources/`) with the one compiled by your machine.
 Use the `PactSwift/Scripts/BuildPhases/build-spm-dependency` script in the package folder:

 <img src="Documentation/images/06-build-step.png" width="600" alt="build step" />

 Make sure you set the `PATH` with location of your `cargo` and `rustup`.

-### Edit search paths
+### Edit Build Settings - SPM

+#### Library Search Paths

 Add `$BUILD_DIR/../../SourcePackages/checkouts/PactSwift/Resources` -recursive to `Library Search Paths` and `Frameworks Search Paths` in your test target's build settings.